Current arrangements: Overview

-There are no changes to the general arrangements or oversubscription criteria applied on behalf of community and voluntary controlled schools for whom the local authority is the responsible admitting authority except to clarify and make clearer the criteria around exceptional medical or social grounds.
+There have been no changes to the general arrangements or oversubscription criteria applied on behalf of community and voluntary controlled schools for whom the local authority is the responsible admitting authority except to clarify and make clearer the criteria around exceptional medical or social grounds.

 Schools maintained by other local authorities

 You may prefer your child to be admitted to a school maintained by another local authority.

 If this is the case, details of their admissions arrangements can be obtained by contacting the authority in question.